Programming

 See the Girl: In the Community (formerly GMIC) was created by the Policy Center and piloted from 2013-15 in response to: the few treatment options available, fragmented community response, and lack of continuity of care for girls transitioning from one part of the juvenile justice system to another.

-For more information, contact Sakenia Washington, Clinical Manager, swashington@seethegirl.org
+For more information, contact Sakenia Washington, Clinical Manager, [email protected]

-The Open Doors team comprises of Survivor Mentors, Clinicians, Regional Advocates, and Victim Service Coordinators who collaborate seamlessly to play a crucial role in the care and support of individuals who have experienced commercial sexual exploitation.
+The Open Doors team of Survivor Mentors, Clinicians, Regional Advocates, and Victim Service Coordinators collaborate seamlessly to play a crucial role in the care and support of individuals who have experienced commercial sexual exploitation.
 Serving as a guide and source of support, Survivor Mentors assist survivors in navigating the intricate challenges of their lived experiences.
 With a focus on long-term assistance, they assess survivors’ needs and aid them in establishing and achieving new and achievable goals.
 The Regional Advocate collaborates with both team members and community partners, leveraging relationships to connect survivors with available services and fostering a supportive community environment.
 Clinicians on the team provide mental health services, contributing to the overall well-being of clients.
 Through a collaborative approach, the Open Doors team tailors its services to address the unique and individual needs of survivors.

-For questions about the program contact Stephanie Burke, Vice President of Model Programming & Partnerships sburke@seethegirl.org
+For questions about the program contact Stephanie Burke, Vice President of Model Programming & Partnerships [email protected]

 The 24 hour access line is 904-412-8923

-The Council provides girls with opportunities to talk about their experiences in a safe environment, to build relationships and develop leadership skills through skill building seminars and trainings, to develop community service projects of their choosing, and to develop a strong mentoring relationships with women leaders from the community.
+The Council provides girls with opportunities to talk about their experiences in a safe environment, to build relationships and develop leadership skills through skill building seminars and trainings, to develop community service projects of their choosing, and to develop healthy mentoring relationships with women leaders from the community.
 Participants identify topics of interest and are given opportunities to hear from and meet with women experts in those identified fields.

 Collaborating with women leaders of today, girls will become leaders of tomorrow.
 Through presentations, women leaders share the challenges they have successfully overcome through their life’s journey, and the girls on the council will learn how to be effective leaders and advocates for themselves and for others.
-Learn more about the Girls’ Leadership Council from the girls!
-Watch their video to the right.

-For more information on joining the Girls’ Leadership Council or how to become a presenter/mentor, please contact Michelle Goolsby, Group Facilitator mgoolsby@seethegirl.org or 904-701-3813
+For more information on joining the Girls’ Leadership Council or how to become a presenter/mentor, please contact Michelle Goolsby, Group Facilitator [email protected] or 904-701-3813

 Expected outcomes for Girls’ Leadership Council members: